freenas/freenas-docs/userguide/storage.rst

    Are you sure you want to continue connecting (yes/no)?

-Verify that this is the correct target computer from the proceeding information on the screen and type :literal:`yes`.
-At this point, an :ref:`SSH` shell connection is open to the target system, *Beta*.
+Verify that this is the correct destination computer from the preceeding information on the screen and type :literal:`yes`.
+At this point, an :ref:`SSH` shell connection is open to the destination system, *Beta*.

 If a password is requested, SSH authentication is not working.
 See :numref:`Figure %s <zfs_copy_replication_key_fig>` above.
-This key value must be present in the :file:`/root/.ssh/authorized_keys` file on *Beta*, the target machine.
-The :file:`/var/log/auth.log` file can show diagnostic errors for login problems on the target machine also.
+This key value must be present in the :file:`/root/.ssh/authorized_keys` file on *Beta*, the destination computer.
+The :file:`/var/log/auth.log` file can show diagnostic errors for login problems on the destination computer also.

-On *Alpha*, the source machine, the :file:`/var/log/messages` file can also show helpful messages to locate the problem.
+On *Alpha*, the source computer, the :file:`/var/log/messages` file can also show helpful messages to locate the problem.

-On the source machine (*Alpha*), open a :ref:`Shell` and manually send a single snapshot to the target machine, *Beta*.
+On the source computer, *Alpha*, open a :ref:`Shell` and manually send a single snapshot to the destination computer, *Beta*.
 The snapshot used in this example is named :file:`auto-20161206.1110-2w`.
 As before, it is located in the *alphavol/alphadata* dataset.
 A :literal:`@` symbol separates the name of the dataset from the name of the snapshot in the command.

 .. code-block:: none